benfen/kapture/examples/README.md

 ## How do I use it?

+Clone this repo

-Just modify the  [`top level kustomization.yml file in this repo`](../kustomization.yml) to point to which resource you want.
-Or modify it to point to multiple resources.
-Or create your own patches to lay on top of Kapture.
-Do whatever you want!
+- edit the [`top level kustomization.yml file`](../kustomization.yml) to point to which resource you want.
+- *or* modify it to point to any other multiple kustomizations as well.
+- *or* create your own patches to lay on top of Kapture.

+Run the kapture command line tool the same as you normally would.

 ## Caveats